 - Minimalist text - Single word or short phrase in clean typography

-- Small icons/logos - Simplified graphics that read clearly from 10 feet away
+- Small icons and logos - Simplified graphics readable from 10 feet away

-- Vintage/retro aesthetics - Arched text with a small graphic underneath
+- Vintage and retro aesthetics - Arched text with a small graphic underneath

 - Complex multi-color illustrations (embroidery butchers them)